-The total volume of electricity distributed by the Company during 2021/22 was 30.5TWh, compared with 29.3TWh in 2020/21.
+The total volume of electricity distributed by the Company during 2022/23 was 29.3TWh, compared with 30.5TWh in 2021/22.
 Under RIIO-ED1, the volume of electricity distributed does not affect the Company's overall allowed revenue.
-This only has an impact on the timing of revenue collection as any over or under recovery which arises as a result will not be fully unwound until four years later, as described above.
+This only has an impact on the timing of revenue collection as any over or under recovery which arises as a result will not be fully unwound until 2025/26 as described above.